 Drought conditions are already common in the Southwest and drought periods are expected to become more frequent, intense, and longer, heightening competition for important water resources in the Colorado River and Rio Grande Basins.
 Here in New Mexico some of the most visible signs of climate change are declining snowpack, changes in streamflow patterns, sharp decreases in reservoir storage, drought-induced plant mortality and catastrophic wildfires.
 A 2015 Bureau of Reclamation study projected that San Juan-Chama Project flows, which provides a portion of Santa Fe’s drinking water, could decrease by 25 percent in the next 40 years.

 Native communities in the Southwest are also expected to experience heightened difficulties associated with access to freshwater, agricultural practices, and declines in medicinal and cultural plants and animals.
 Some communities, including the Navajo Nation, are already experiencing drought impacts including drying wells, reduced drinking water supplies and agricultural losses.

 The effects of climate change are already apparent and threaten the birds we see every day — from habitat loss to devastating breaks in the delicate links that connect birds, migration, and food sources.
-Audubon’s 2014 Birds and Climate Change Report confirmed that climate change is the single greatest threat to North American birds.
-Seven years in the making, the report warns that 314 North American bird species could lose more than half of their current ranges by 2080 due to rising temperatures.
+Audubon’s 2019 Survival by Degrees Report confirmed that climate change is the single greatest threat to North American birds.

 In New Mexico many of the species of greatest concern are found in our mountains, grasslands, and riparian zones, and given the current threats to these ecosystems – drought, fire, energy development, overgrazing, etc. – added pressures from an ever-warming climate could be the last straw.